Shōmaru Station

 Shōmaru Station (正丸駅, Shōmaru-eki) is a passenger railway station located in the city of Hannō, Saitama, Japan, operated by the private railway operator Seibu Railway.
 In terms of daily passenger usage, it is the least used station operated by Seibu Railway.

 Lines

 Shōmaru Station is served by the Seibu Chichibu Line to Seibu-Chichibu and is 6.3 kilometers from the official starting point of the line at Agano.

 Station layout

 The station consists of one island platform serving two tracks, connected to the station building by an underground passage.

+Platforms

 History

 The station opened on 14 October 1969.